glycerine/rbook/README.md

 show the xvfb frame buffer.

-Update: we avoid Xvfb by default now, and just use the :10 default running (real) Xserver for everything in possible.
+Update: we avoid Xvfb by default now, and just use the :10 default running (real) Xserver for everything.
 This is much more reliable.

 earlier notes
 -------------